o-Harshil-o/SE-project/README.md

 # Hatey-Bazarey-MERN
-Full-Stack Ecommerce with Admin Dashboard & stripe Payment Gateway.
+Full-Stack Ecommerce with Admin Dashboard & stripe Payment Gateway Made by
+  21120 - Harshil

 ## Demo
 [This application is deployed on Render Please check it out : 😀 smile](https://hateybazarey.onrender.com)